 We searched Google Scholar for replications of Kahneman and Tversky (1973) using the “search within citing articles” function.
 The following keywords were used: “replicat*”, “review”, “freshmen”, “personality sketch”, “lawyers”, “engineers”, “adjectives”, “evaluation”, “translation”, “consistency”, and “aptitude test”.

+We note that in some instances, Prolific recruits participants beyond the specified sample size.
+This is due to the platform sometimes incorrectly classifying valid completed responses as ‘timed out’ or ‘returned’.
+We will not exclude any complete valid responses from our dataset, and will include any additional completed responses obtained from Prolific.
+We will only conduct our data analysis once all data has been collected.